Cinema Camera (2012)

 The Blackmagic Cinema Camera (often simply the Cinema Camera or BMCC) is a digital movie camera developed and manufactured by Blackmagic Design and released on September 4, 2012.

-It is part of the Cinema Camera family of digital movie cameras and shoots 2.5K video in raw, Apple ProRes, CinemaDNG and Avid DNxHD formats.
+It is the first model in the Cinema Camera family of digital movie cameras.
+The camera records 2.5K video in CinemaDNG raw, Apple ProRes and Avid DNxHD formats.
+The Cinema Camera line was subsequently expanded with multiple Pocket, Micro and Cinema Camera models featuring newer sensors and higher recording resolutions.

 History

 At the NAB Show in April 2012, Blackmagic Design announced and demonstrated the Cinema Camera and slated for its release on July with an initial price of US$2,995.
 However, in August, the release date was delayed for "final stages of Thunderbolt certification and internal testing".
 A passive Micro Four Thirds model was then announced at IBC in September for release in December, along with a collaboration with Arri for a set of kits exclusively for the camera.

 Alongside the announcement of the Pocket Cinema Camera and Production Camera 4K at NAB in April 2013, the price was dropped from its initial value to US$1,995 on August.
 It was then given an Arri PL model, as well as the Production Camera 4K, in September 2014.
 On October, a firmware update allowed the cameras to format solid-state drives within the camera.
 In March 2015, another update added lossless raw capability.

+Following the release of the original Cinema Camera, Blackmagic Design continued to expand the Cinema Camera product line with several new models.
+These included the Micro Cinema Camera in 2015, the Pocket Cinema Camera 4K in 2018, the Pocket Cinema Camera 6K later that year, the Pocket Cinema Camera 6K Pro in 2021, the Pocket Cinema Camera 6K G2 in 2022, and the full-frame Cinema Camera 6K in 2023.
+These later models introduced newer image sensors, higher recording resolutions, Blackmagic RAW recording, and additional hardware improvements, while the original Cinema Camera remained notable as the company's first digital cinema camera and the product that established the Cinema Camera line.